January 30, 2020

 - Hiring a Professional

-There are two methods for painting cabinets: brush painting and spray painting.
+There are two methods for painting cabinets and cupboards: brush painting and spray painting.

 Brush painting is exactly what it sounds like — using a paintbrush or roller to apply paint.
 On the other hand, spray painting kitchen cabinets involves using a paint sprayer to evenly apply each coat of paint over the cabinet doors.
 Although the terms are similar, spray painting, in this case, has nothing to do with using cans of spray paint.